nyagamunene/supermq-docs/docs/authorization.md

 ##### Domain Entities Relation Examples

 An example group with channels, clients, and groups (sub-groups) within the domain.
+An example group with channels, clients, and groups (sub-groups) within the domain.
 Groups have parent-child relationships, forming a hierarchy where top-level groups (`group_1` and `group_2`) have groups (sub-groups - `group_11`, `group_12`, `group_21`, and `group_22`) or channels (`channel_2`) beneath them.